Positive definite $*$-spherical functions, property (T), and $C^*$-completions of Gelfand pairs: Tzanev's property T and relation to the Schlichting completion

 \section{Tzanev's property T and relation to the Schlichting completion}

 In \cite[Chapitre 1]{tzanev-thesis}, Tzanev defined a property (T) for a Hecke pair $(G, \Gamma)$, and claimed without proof that a Hecke pair $(G, \Gamma)$ has property (T) if and only if the Schlichting completion $\overline{G}$ has property (T) in the ordinary sense for groups.
 He further claimed that all other characterisations of property (T) translate to Hecke pairs.
-We have already seen that the last assertion fails for $(SL_n(\mathbb{Q}_p), SL_n(\mathbb{Z}_p))$ when $n\geq 3$.
+We have already seen that the last claim is more subtle, since isolation of the trivial representation fails when regarded at the level of the $C^*$-completion of $L^1(G, U)$ for $(G, U)$ as in Theorem~\ref{SLn trivial representation not isolated}.

 Tzanev's first claim is true, but in filling out the details of the proof we have found a more involved argument than expected.
 We include the proof in this appendix, in the hope that the result could be useful elsewhere.